likiajay8/Image-Captioning/README.md

-Image-Captioning
-AI Image Caption Generator using  deep learning

-Captiongen - AI Image Caption Generator
+🖼️ Captiongen - AI Image Caption Generator

-Captiongen is a Streamlit app that generates captions for uploaded images using a deep learning model.
-Users can upload an image and get an automatic descriptive caption.
+Captiongen is an AI-powered tool that generates descriptive captions for images using Salesforce’s BLIP model.
+This version supports local image uploads only through a simple Gradio interface.

 Features

-- Upload images in JPG/PNG format
+Upload an image from your computer

-- Generate descriptive captions for images
+Generate AI-powered descriptive captions

-- Simple and interactive Streamlit interface
+Lightweight and easy to run on CPU or GPU